lectly/hearsome-backend-user/README.md

 # lectly-backend-user
-commands to use:
-npm run dev ( for live development )

-npm run build ( to build the javascript "dist folder" from the typescript "src folder"
+## Getting started

+To get the server running locally:

+- Clone this repo
+- `npm install` to install all required dependencies
+- `npm run watch` to compile and watch for changes
+- `npm start` to start the node server